telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadstreamprocessing.md

 I want to format the cells of the exported Excel file and customize their appearance.
 For example, to set a background color.
 How to achieve this without compromising the application performance?
 When I use RadSpreadProcessing in Blazor WASM applications, customizing the exported file is slow.

-In Blazor WASM application customizing the exported file using RadSpreadProcessing is slow.
-How can I achieve a better performance?

 ## Solution